Energy-Reliability Limits in Nanoscale Feedforward Neural Networks and Formulas: Preliminaries

 \subsection{Energy-Failure Functions}

-A few special cases of the energy-failure function $\chi$ are relevant to modern technologies.
-Here we will obtain a generic lower bound applicable to a broad class of energy-failure functions that encompass all relevant technologies. \begin{definition} Let the class of \emph{physical} energy-failure functions be ones that satisfy $\chi:(0,\infty) \mapsto (0,a)$, $0<a\le 1$, that is strictly decreasing, convex, and differentiable with $\lim_{e_g\to 0} \chi(e_g)=a$ and $\lim_{e_g \to \infty} \chi(e_g) = 0$. \end{definition}

-\begin{lemma} Any physical energy-failure function $\chi$ has an inverse $\chi^{-1}$ that is strictly decreasing, convex, and differentiable. \end{lemma} \begin{IEEEproof} Proof of this lemma is presented in the Appendix. \end{IEEEproof}
+A few special cases of the energy-failure function $\chi$ are relevant to modern device technologies.
+Here we will obtain a generic lower bound applicable to a broad class of energy-failure functions that encompass all relevant technologies.
+We define a class of functions as follows. \begin{definition} Let \emph{physical} energy-failure functions be ones that satisfy $\chi:(0,\infty) \mapsto (0,a)$, $0<a\le 1$, that is strictly decreasing, convex, and differentiable with $\lim_{e_g\to 0} \chi(e_g)=a$ and $\lim_{e_g \to \infty} \chi(e_g) = 0$. \end{definition} \begin{lemma} Any physical energy-failure function $\chi$ has an inverse $\chi^{-1}$ that is strictly decreasing, convex, and differentiable. \end{lemma} \begin{IEEEproof} See Appendix. \end{IEEEproof}

-In practice, energy-failure functions of CMOS, carbon nanotube, and spin electronics belong to the class of physical energy-failure functions.
+Energy-failure functions for CMOS, carbon nanotube, and spin electronics are all physical.
 A closed-form expression relating energy and failure for a typical spin device has been derived based on the physics of the device \cite{ButlerMMVRRH2012}.
-An approximate form of the functional dependence is where $I$ is the supply current of the device.
+An approximate form of the functional dependence is $\epsilon=\epsilon_0 \exp(-c I)$, where $I$ is the supply current of the device.
 Constants $c>0$ and $\epsilon_0 \in (0,1]$ depend on the device parameters, like critical current, gate delay, and other switching parameters.
-As energy consumption scales as square of current, failure $\epsilon$ and energy $e$ in a spin device are related as:
+As energy consumption scales as square of current, failure $\epsilon$ and energy $e$ in a spin device are related as: $\epsilon=\epsilon_0 \exp(-c' \sqrt{e})$, with $c'>0$.
+A generic way to capture this kind of dependence is through stretched exponentials, $\epsilon = \epsilon_0 \exp(-c e^\beta)$, where $\epsilon_0, \beta \in (0,1]$, and $c>0$.
+For CMOS technologies, it has been shown that the exponential energy-failure function is a fundamental thermodynamic limit \cite{Kish2004}.
+Polynomial functions are another wide class of energy-failure dependence functions that can be used to approximately characterize different logic devices: $\epsilon = \frac{\epsilon_0}{(e+1)^\beta}\mbox{, with } \beta>0, \epsilon_0 \in (0,1)$.